 Transmission losses are a result of resistance caused by electricity passing through the National Grid transmission lines.
 The GHG emissions associated with the transmission losses arise from the relative carbon intensity of the electricity generation mix.
-For the purpose of this GHG Inventory Report, transmission losses include grid losses from the AC and DC transmission networks and substation electrical loads supplied from the National Grid.
-For the 2021 Financial Year, GHG emissions arising from transmission losses were estimated at 213,369 tCO2-e (an increase of 21% from FY20).
+For this GHG Inventory Report,